TaxTips.ca

 With a margin brokerage account, you must have some money or stocks in a non-registered account with the brokerage before you can buy stocks on margin.

 If there is a crash in the stock markets, you may get a margin call, and have to either sell stocks or transfer money into the account.
-For this reason, it is important to ensure that you have enough margin available to withstand a sizeable drop in your market value.
+For this reason, it is important to ensure that you have enough margin available to withstand up to at least a 50% drop in your market value.
 This helps to avoid a margin call, which results in selling the stocks when they are at a low.

 Setting up the brokerage account